ashishkpathak/adt/docs/apps/README.md

 adt create app -n api-httpbin-proxy --proxy-dir ../api-httpbin-proxy.zip -d -e test
 ```

-## QUERY App

-Lists all apps created by a developer in an organization.
-Optionally, you can expand the response to include the profile for each app.

-With Apigee Edge for Public Cloud:

-    A maximum of 100 developer apps are returned per API call.
-    You can paginate the list of developer apps returned using the startKey and count query parameters.

 ## UPDATE App
 Approves, revokes, or generates an API key for a developer app.